zhast/aragon_technical/README.md

 - Fixed S3 bucket configuration and permissions for public image access
 - Implemented face detection using AWS Rekognition to reject images with too small faces or multiple faces

+## HEIC Support Implementation

+The system now supports HEIC image format with automatic conversion to JPEG:

+1. **Frontend Support**:

+   - Upload component accepts .heic files
+   - Client-side validation allows HEIC file extension and MIME type

+2. **Backend Conversion**:

+   - Uses heic-convert library to transform HEIC files to JPEG format
+   - Automatically updates the file extension and MIME type after conversion
+   - Maintains original filename with .jpg extension for better compatibility

+3. **Error Handling**:

+   - Robust error handling for conversion failures
+   - Detailed logging for troubleshooting
+   - Fallback image shown in UI if image loading fails

+4. **Image Processing Pipeline**:
+   - HEIC files are converted before any validation checks are performed
+   - All validation logic works with the converted JPEG image
+   - Storage service receives the converted image for upload

+This implementation ensures a seamless experience for users uploading HEIC images while maintaining compatibility with all validation services.

 ## Image Validation Details

 The system performs several validation checks on uploaded images: